Armageddon 2012: End of the World Theories and Prophecies Debunked

 The fight between good and evil: The Christians belief- 2012 Debunked

-Many claims in the bible can be related to real life occurances that are happening today and in the last hundred years.
-The bible however, does not pinpoint any dates nor does it give specific time lines as to when the battle is suppose to come to an end or Christ’s exact date of return.
-Many had linked it to the 2012 doomsday event as they expected "Something" to happen during this time.
+Many claims in the bible can be related to real life occurrences that are happening today or have happened in the last one hundred years.
+The bible, however, does not pinpoint any specific timelines as to when the battle is suppose to come to an end, or when Christ is expected to return.
+Many had linked it to the 2012 doomsday event as they expected "something" to happen during that time.

-As far as we all know, Christ did not return to earth and there was no battle during 2012.
+As far as we all know, Christ did not return to Earth and there was no battle during 2012.

-Did you think the world would end in 2012?See results without voting
+Did you think the world would end in 2012?